AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58790-fixes-pinch-to-zoom-functionality-on-the-product-detail-page-images-in-mobile-view-on-chrome.md

 <u>Expected results</u>:

-The image should get zoomed in when double-clicked on.
+The image gets zoomed in when double-clicked.

 <u>Actual results</u>: